 In this article, you will learn why fasting for weight loss is not a good idea and how to implement healthier weight loss strategies.

 What is the difference between fasting and intermittent fasting?

 If you are not familiar with the term, you may think that intermittent fasting is the same as fasting.
 However, if done correctly, intermittent fasting can be a healthy and sustainable practice.
 (1) (2)

 Intermittent fasting is a way of eating that involves cycling between “eating” and “fasting” periods.
 For example, the most typical form is the 16:8, which includes an 8-hour feeding period and a 16-hour fasting period. ( 3 )

 Although intermittent fasting can help you lose weight, excessive calorie restriction is not the goal.
 Instead, you simply eat your normal daily calories or go into a caloric deficit for a short period of time each day.

 Fasting, on the other hand, is usually defined as an extended period of time without food or with very limited food intake significantly below the body’s daily caloric needs.
 This puts your body in too much of a calorie deficit and leads to unsustainable weight loss.

-Nutritionists typically define a very low calorie diet as eating 450-800 or fewer calories per day, which is not healthy and sustainable in the long term.
+Nutritionists typically define a very dieta ipocalorica as eating 450-800 or fewer calories per day, which is not healthy and sustainable in the long term.
 Exposing the body to such fasting can pose many health risks and is not recommended.
 (4) (5) (6)